redbbean/agapi/README.md

 ## ❤️ Note

 > “AGAPI (ἀγάπη)” is a Greek word meaning **unconditional love**.

+## DISCLAIMER

-> DISCLAIMER: AtomGPT.org can make mistakes.
-Verify important information.
+AtomGPT.org can make mistakes.
+Please verify important information.

 We hope this API fosters **open, collaborative, and accelerated discovery** in materials science.